sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

     mta.yaml
     ```

-    > If **.gitignore** doesn't exist, create it and paste the code snippet above in the newly-created file.
+    > If **.gitignore** doesn't exist, create it and paste the preceding code snippet in the newly created file.

 3. In VS Code, navigate to **Source Control** on the left and choose **Initialize Repository**.